CIÉ 101 Class

+History

 With their design, size and axle loading, they were intended for mixed traffic duties, hauling both freight and passenger trains.
 They found regular use primarily on the Waterford-Mallow-Tralee line and also on the Tralee-Newcastle West-Limerick line.
 Given that they were the first main group of diesel locos used in Ireland, they proved very successful and quickly gained a reputation for comfort and reliability by contrast to the poor cab conditions and suspension rocking of the 113 Class and the interminable breakdowns of the A Class and C Class locomotives.
 However, during the 1960s many of the secondary lines that they were used on were closed and following the arrival of the 181 Class, the 101s were relegated to goods, permanent way and pilot duties.

 The first withdrawal took place in 1969 (B111), and the last in February 1978 (B106).
 A proposal to re-engine them in the light of similar refurbishments of the Class 001 and Class 201 came to nothing, and the decision was taken to order new locomotives in the form of the 071 Class instead.

 After withdrawal, the entire class was lined up together with the two 113 Class locomotives to form a sound barrier around Inchicore Works.
 Official withdrawal of the class came in April 1984, and the majority were scrapped between December 1986 and March 1987.